MicrosoftDocs/memdocs/memdocs/intune/user-help/allow-wi-fi-control-android.md

 During enrollment, Company Portal may prompt you for permission to access your Wi-Fi settings.
 Company Portal needs this permission to receive Wi-Fi configurations from Intune.
 If you deny permission, Intune won't be able to deliver the configurations to your device, which could prevent you from connecting to your organization's Wi-Fi network.

-This article describes how to give Company Portal permissions to control Wi-Fi.
+This article describes how to give Company Portal permission to control Wi-Fi.

 ## Required devices